docupike/docs/docs/user/usecases/rights-assignment.md

 # Case 1: Determine access to data

 Permissions can be assigned for individual users, for defined roles and groups.
 Combinations of roles and groups are also possible.
-Both roles and groups are just containers to which users can be added and for which **different permissions** can be assigned.
+Both roles and groups are containers to which users can be added and for which **different permissions** can be assigned.

 We will now create a new group and person who will have read access to all objects, but will only see and be able to edit entries in the Accounting category.